 Blood vessels that can be affected include the tiny arterioles of the finger tips, toes, and elsewhere.
-These vessels can have a tendency to spasm when the areas are exposed to cold, leading to blueness, whiteness, and redness of involved fingers, toes, and sometimes nose or ears.
+These vessels can have a tendency to spasm when the areas are exposed to cold, leading to whiteness, blueness, and redness of involved fingers, toes, and sometimes nose or ears.
 These color changes are referred to as Raynaud's phenomenon.
-Raynaud's phenomenon may precede the development of other features of scleroderma by years.
+This may precede the development of other features of scleroderma by years.
 It should be noted that Raynaud's phenomenon can be an isolated disease without any other disease such as scleroderma developing.
 Raynaud's phenomenon can cause inadequate supply of oxygen to the involved tips of fingers or toes, causing tiny ulcers or blackened (dead) skin.
 Sometimes Raynaud's phenomenon is also associated with tingling.
 Other blood vessels that can be involved in scleroderma are the tiny capillaries of the face, lips, mouth, and fingers.
 These capillaries widen (dilate), forming tiny, red blanching spots, called telangiectasias.
 Rarely, telangiectasias in the stomach (called "watermelon stomach" because of its appearance) can present a serious risk of bleeding and require close monitoring by gastroenterologists.

 Elevated blood pressure is potentially serious and can lead to kidney damage (renal crisis).
 Symptoms include headache, fatigue, and in severe cases, stroke.
 Blood pressure monitoring and control is essential.